Is Check Point Software Technologies Going to Burn You?

 Watching the trends

 The numbers don't paint a clear picture.
-For the last fully reported fiscal quarter, Check Point Software Technologies' year-over-year revenue grew 12.9%, and its AR grew 19.2%.
-That looks OK.
-End-of-quarter DSO increased 5.6% over the prior-year quarter.
-It was down 1.3% versus the prior quarter.
+For the last fully reported fiscal quarter, Check Point Software Technologies's year-over-year revenue grew 9.3%, and its AR grew 26.4%.
+That's a yellow flag.
+End-of-quarter DSO increased 15.6% over the prior-year quarter.
+It was down 2.4% versus the prior quarter.
+That demands a good explanation.
 Still, I'm no fortuneteller, and these are just numbers.
 Investors putting their money on the line always need to dig into the filings for the root causes and draw their own conclusions.

 I use this kind of analysis to figure out which investments I need to watch more closely as I hunt the market's best returns.
 However, some investors actively seek out companies on the wrong side of AR trends in order to sell them short, profiting when they eventually fall.
 Which way would you play this one?
 Let us know in the comments below, or keep up with the stocks mentioned in this article by tracking them in our free watchlist service, My Watchlist.

 Add Check Point Software Technologies to My Watchlist.

 The article Is Check Point Software Technologies Going to Burn You? originally appeared on Fool.com.